Wafris/wafris-rb/README.md

     c.redis = Redis.new(
       # redis://<username>:<password>@<host>:<port>
       url: ENV['WAFRIS_REDIS_URL'],
       # necessary if you're using an SSL connection.
-We do
-      # recommend enabling SSL support in production via
-      # OpenSSL::SSL::VERIFY_PEER if your redis instance
-      # supports it.
       ssl_params: { verify_mode: OpenSSL::SSL::VERIFY_NONE }
     )
     # Max memory for your redis instance in MB.
 Default is 25MB.